 Professor Richard WONG

-Professor Wong is Professor of Economics and Philip Wong Kennedy Wong Professor in Political Economy, and formerly the Deputy Vice-Chancellor at the University of Hong Kong.
+Professor Wong is Professor of Economics, Philip Wong Kennedy Wong Professor in Political Economy, and Provost and Deputy Vice-Chancellor at The University of Hong Kong.

 He is active in advancing research on economic policy studies in Hong Kong and China through his work as founding Director of the Hong Kong Centre for Economic Research since 1987.
-He writes a weekly political economy column for the Hong Kong Economic Journal and South China Morning Post.
+He contributed previously a weekly political economy column for the Hong Kong Economic Journal and South China Morning Post.

 Although trained as a labour economist, Professor Wong’s main research interest now is in the political economy of public policy.
 His current research focuses are property and housing in Hong Kong and on the origins of deep contradictions in Hong Kong.
 His recently published books include: 『香港深層次矛盾』, 『 香港長遠房屋策略和港人港地 』, Diversity and Occasional Anarchy: On Deep Economic and Social Contradictions in Hong Kong, 『香港奇跡已經幻滅？』, 『芝大經濟學派與市場社會秩序』, Hong Kong Land for Hong Kong People: Fixing the Failures of Our Housing Policy ,『面對不均再創奇蹟』.

-He had served on numerous public bodies including the HK SAR Government's Exchange Fund Advisory Committee and Commission on Strategic Development - Committee on Economic Development and Economic Cooperation with the Mainland.
+He has served on numerous public bodies including the HK SAR Government's Exchange Fund Advisory Committee and Commission on Strategic Development - Committee on Economic Development and Economic Cooperation with the Mainland.